r0max/awtrix3-scripts/README.md

 ```
 ./smartclock_notify "message"
 ```
-Displays a message on ths Smart Picel clock.
+Displays a message on the Smart Pixel clock.
 Messages longer then the display will be scrolled.
 The message will disapper after a couple seconds.

 ### Set clock mode depending on time
 ```